CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Adding-and-Updating-Packages.md

 ## List Available Packages

-After the cache is populated, use the `apt-cache` command to search the cache and find the packages in which you are interested or to get information about an available package.
+After the cache populates, use the `apt-cache` command to search the cache and find the packages of interest or to get information about an available package.

 Here are examples of the `search` and `show` sub-commands: